 Russian: (Accepts this and joins the party)

-In Dan Abnett's Gaunt's Ghosts novel His Last Command, when Gaunt takes Commissiar Kanow hostage, he points out that he could have killed and didn't.
+- In Dan Abnett's Gaunt's Ghosts novel His Last Command, when Gaunt takes Commissar Kanow hostage, he points out that he could have killed and didn't.
 (Kanow is unpersuadable.
-Gaunt has his men overpowered and gets Ludd, the junior commissiar, to make the contacts he needs to prove his identity.)
+Gaunt has his men overpowered and gets Ludd, the junior commissar, to make the contacts he needs to prove his identity.)